 Graphic & Media Design

 Here’s my annotated Bibliography of Multimodal Design (i.e. studies on works layering and integrating text, image and data) assembled for my Adventures in Multimodal Design class at Carleton University in January 2013.
+For textbooks we used books by the inimitable Edward Tufte, including Beautiful Evidence which I helped research and edit.

 Shortly after co-founding Small Museums Canada I became enamoured of Franklin Vagnone and Deborah Ryan’s book Anarchist’s Guide to Historic House Museums (Walnut Creek, CA: Left Coast Press, 2016).
 You can read my review of the book here, and listen to my interview with the authors here.
 Their experimental approach to visitor engagement approach is very close to tactical urbanism.